ChloeDoesThings/ChloeRT/README.md

 # ChloeRT
 ## What is this?
-ChloeRT is a script that can be ran on certain Roblox executors (like Krampus) which can give you a lot of useful information about how the game works.
-It will come with a RemoteSpy, bytecode dumper (can be used with the decompiler found in this repository), script dumper (gets constants, upvalues, protos, etc.), and maybe more.

-## When will this release?
-Not sure yet, but hopefully soon.
+ChloeRT is a program written in C++ that takes Roblox Luau bytecode (version 5 bytecode) and decompiles it into readable lua pseudocode.